International Students

 Making the decision to come to London

-After completing secondary education at an English international school in Prague, Czech Republic, it was natural for me to look for university degrees abroad, especially in English speaking countries.
+After completing secondary education at an English international school in Prague, Czech Republic, it was natural for me to look for university degrees abroad, especially in English-speaking countries.
 My decision was quickly narrowed down to London, as it was “close” to home.

 I have always been passionate about fashion, photography and creativity.
 However, I did not want to pursue a pure photography or fashion degree, as my parents always encouraged me to be more entrepreneurial like them.
 Hence, it made sense for me to try to find something that combines both business and creativity.